gerbera/gerbera/doc/config-clients.rst

    .. code-block:: xml

-      <clients> ... </clients>
+      <clients enabled="yes"> ... </clients>

 This section defines the client behaviour additions.
+It has to be explicitly enabled.

 Clients Attributes
 ==================